lowerzedo/ims_api/docs/auth_api.md

 # Employees API

-Employees are users (producers and account managers) who can earn commissions.
+Employees are users who can be assigned to policies as producers and/or account managers.

+**Key Concept:** A user can be BOTH a producer AND an account manager.
+They may have different commission rates on different policies.

 ## List Employees